Your freelancer did a great job. Seriously. They took your idea, turned it into something real, and helped you get paying customers. That matters.

 Step 3: Start with a small engagement.
 A month or two of advisory work.
 See if the relationship clicks before you go all-in.

 Step 4: Transition gradually.
 Your freelancer might stay on for execution while your partner handles strategy and oversight.
-That combo works well.
+That combo works well, and it's often the end state, not just the transition.

 The worst thing you can do is wait until something breaks.
 The second worst thing is panic-hiring because something already broke.